Matterwiki/Matterwiki/CONTRIBUTING.md

 * Create a pull request

 ## Local dev setup
-Once you've forked this repo and `clone`d your fork, you would have to run `npm install`.
-The development server can then be started with `npm run dev`.
+* Once you've forked this repo and `clone`d your fork, you would have to run `npm install`.
+* The development server can then be started with `npm run dev`  which serves the JS files, assets and of course, index.html.
+The default `localhost` URL is [`http://localhost:5000`](http://localhost:5000).

 ## The code
-*  The `api/` directory contains code for the node backend
+*  The `api/` directory contains code for the node backend.
+[Look at the API guide for more information](https://github.com/matterwiki/matterwiki/blob/master/API.md).
-*  The `client/` directory contains the React jsx files and basically all the frontend code powering this app
+*  The `client/` directory contains the React `jsx` files and basically all the frontend code powering this app.
-*  The `models/` directory has the bookshelf models associated with the SQLite DB
+*  The `models/` directory has the bookshelf models associated with the SQLite DB.
-*  `node ./index.js` , starts the server, which serves the JS files, assets and of course, index.html.
 *  For the production version, run `npm start build` and start `index.js` with a process manager like [PM2](http://pm2.keymetrics.io/).

 ## Features